All-Day Symposium Honoring Dr. Patricia Hinkle

 Schedule of Events

-Many of Dr. Hinkle’s former students, postdoctoral fellows and technicians will return to discuss their work and respective career paths at this symposium.
-Please see our attendees page for those confirmed to attend the event.
+Many of Dr. Hinkle’s former students, postdoctoral fellows and technicians were on hand to discuss their work and respective career paths at this symposium.

 Dr. Heidi Hamm, the Aileen M. Lange & Annie Mary Lyle Professor in Cardiovascular Research and Professor of Pharmacology at Vanderbilt University, will deliver the Keynote Lecture for the Hinkle symposium.
 She will be presenting the 2018 John R. Murlin Lecture.